chipsalliance/i3c-core/docs/source/integration.md

 ### Clock

-The I3C core will be using the gated clock `clk_cg`, provided by the Caliptra-SS core.
+The I3C core will be using the gated `clk_cg` clock, provided by the Caliptra-SS core.

 ### Reset